oskstr/spam/README.md

 ```

 if you want to try to send actual emails -
-you may have to verify through aws.
+you may have to verify address through aws.